nclabteam/FedEasy/docs/multi_node.md

 ```bash
    ray start --head --num_cpus 16 --num_gpus 1
 ```
-By default, Ray uses all available resources.
+By default, Ray uses all the available resources.
 Refer to the [Ray Documentation](https://docs.ray.io/en/latest/ray-core/configure.html) for more details.

 5. Verify the Ray dashboard at [http://127.0.0.1:8265](http://127.0.0.1:8265).